beladevo/BookStore/README.md

    dotnet run --project BookStore.API
    ```

+Backend will be available at `http://localhost:5000` by default.

-## Frontend
+## Development (Frontend)

-The Angular frontend is built with Angular **v20** using Standalone Components and Angular Material.
+The Angular frontend is built with Angular v20 using Standalone Components and Angular Material.

 ### Features

-- Paginated book list with search and category filtering
+* Paginated list of books with search and filtering
-- Create, edit, and delete books
+* Add, edit, and delete books
-- Download an HTML report
+* Download HTML report
-- Persist user preferences (e.g., page size) in localStorage
+* Persist user preferences (page size, filters) in local storage

 ### Technologies

-- **Angular Standalone Components** for modular structure
+* **Angular Standalone Components** for modular design
-- **Angular Material** for UI components
+* **Angular Material** for UI
-- **RxJS** for reactive state management
+* **RxJS** for state management

-### Running
+### Running Frontend

 1. Navigate to the `bookstore_frontend` folder.

 2. Install dependencies:

    ```bash
    npm install
    ```

-3. Run the development server:
+3. Start the development server:

    ```bash
    ng serve
    ```

-4. The app will be available at `http://localhost:4200`.
+4. Access the app at `http://localhost:4200`.

-### Build
+### Building Frontend

 To create a production build: